 - Replica Disk Format-For each volume you are protecting, specify the format of the disk that will be created.
-Any disk format specification will be discarded if you select Use preexisting virtual disks, because the pre-existing configuration will be used. - Flat-This disk format allocates the full amount of the disk space immediately, but does not initialize the disk space to zero until it is needed.
+Any disk format specification will be discarded if you will be using an existing disk. - Flat Disk-This disk format allocates the full amount of the disk space immediately, but does not initialize the disk space to zero until it is needed.
 This disk format is only available on ESX 5. - Thick-This disk format allocates the full amount of the disk space immediately, initializing all of the allocated disk space to zero. - Thin-This disk format does not allocate the disk space until it is needed. - Target Volume-For each volume you are protecting, specify the volume on the target where you want to store the .vmdk files for the new replica virtual machine.
-If you select Use pre-existing virtual disks, all of the pre-existing disks must be on the same volume.
 You can specify the location of the virtual machine configuration files under Replica Virtual Machine Location.
+If you are going to reuse an existing disk, select the volume where the disk is located. - Virtual Disk-Specify if you want Double-Take to create a new disk for your replica virtual machine or if you want to use an existing disk.

-Use pre-existing virtual disks-You can reuse an existing virtual disk on your target, rather than having Double-Take create a virtual disk for you.
-This can be useful for prestaging data on a virtual machine over a LAN connection and then relocating it to a remote site after the initial mirror is complete.
+Reusing a virtual disk can be useful for pre-staging data on a LAN and then relocating the virtual disk to a remote site after the initial mirror is complete.
 You save time by skipping the virtual disk creation steps and performing a difference mirror instead of a full mirror.
-In order to use a preexisting virtual disk, it must be a valid virtual disk.
+With pre-staging, less data will need to be sent across the wire initially.
+In order to use an existing virtual disk, it must be a valid virtual disk.
 It cannot be attached to any other virtual machine, and the virtual disk size and format cannot be changed.